What are retention ponds?

 Naturalized

-Naturalized retention ponds are designed to have vegetation, like cattails and native prairie grasses, growing on their shorelines and embankments.
+Naturalized retention ponds are designed to simulate wetlands, and encourage the growth of vegetation, like cattails and native prairie grasses, on their shorelines and embankments.

 Dry